fibo/algebra/README.md

 > This is a 60 seconds tutorial to get your hands dirty with *algebra*.

-All code in the examples below is intended to be contained into a single file.
+All code in the examples below should be contained into a single file, like [test/quickStart.js](https://github.com/fibo/algebra/blob/master/test/quickStart.js).

 [![view on requirebin](http://requirebin.com/badge.png)](http://requirebin.com/?gist=345763d95f093b9d9350)